 The Rath-Pauling therapy - A simple way to prevent / cure CVD related to atherosclerosis (Also used for rheumatoid arthritis, osteoarthritis and skin tone/elasticity)

-• Cardiovascular Disease (CVD) involving atherosclerosis i.e. Ischemic CVD: Includes coronary heart disease (CHD), arrhythmia, angina, carotid artery disease / stroke, hypertension, thrombosis (clot formation causing blockage) hemorrhagic burst (blood vessel rupture) and peripheral artery disease (PAD – can cut of circulation to arms / legs); The therapy also provides a faster recovery path for stroke victims.
+• Cardiovascular Disease (CVD) involving atherosclerosis i.e. Ischemic CVD: Includes coronary heart disease (CHD), arrhythmia, angina, carotid artery disease / stroke, hypertension, thrombosis (clot formation causing blockage) hemorrhagic burst (blood vessel rupture) and peripheral artery disease (PAD – can cut off circulation to arms / legs);

 What is atherosclerosi?